aegypius/wp-da-widgets/readme.txt

 == Description ==

 This plugins allows display of deviantArt's feeds such as Journals, Favourites and Galleries into widgets.
-Cache support and thumbnail génération is supported.
+Cache support and thumbnail generation is supported.

 == Screenshots ==